Zaccharie Risacher: JL Bourg (2023–2024)

-Atlanta Hawks (2024–present)
+Atlanta Hawks (2024–2026)

 On 22 April 2024, Risacher announced that he had declared for the 2024 NBA draft; his entry was confirmed by the NBA on 2 May.

+2024–25 season

 On 26 June 2024, Risacher was selected by the Atlanta Hawks with the first overall pick in the 2024 NBA draft.
-In the process, he became the second consecutive French player to be drafted with the number one pick, after San Antonio Spurs had picked Victor Wembanyama in the previous year's draft; furthermore, he became the fifth international player to be taken with the first selection, after Wembanyama himself, Andrea Bargnani (in 2006), Andrew Bogut (in 2005) and Yao Ming (in 2002).
+In the process, he became the second consecutive French player to be drafted with the number one pick, after San Antonio Spurs had picked Victor Wembanyama in the previous year's draft; furthermore, he became the 6th international player to be taken with the first selection, after Wembanyama himself, Andrea Bargnani (in 2006), Andrew Bogut (in 2005), Yao Ming (in 2002) and Hakeem Olajuwon (in 1984).
 Risacher was selected alongside fellow Frenchmen Alex Sarr (drafted by the Washington Wizards with the second pick) and Tidjane Salaün (drafted by the Charlotte Hornets with the sixth pick), making France the first foreign nation to have at least three native players picked in the top 10 spots of any NBA draft.

 On 6 July 2024, Risacher signed with the Hawks and six days later, he made his NBA Summer League debut against the Washington Wizards, recording 18 points, five rebounds and two assists in a 94–88 loss.
 Risacher made his NBA regular-season debut on 23 October, recording seven points and one rebound in 19 minutes played in a 120–116 win over the Brooklyn Nets.
 On 6 November, Risacher put up a career-high 33 points in a 121–115 win over the New York Knicks.
 On 30 March, 2025, Risacher scored a then career-high 36 points in a 145–124 win over the Milwaukee Bucks.
 He became the fourth 1st overall pick to record 35+ points, 5+ threes in a game as a rookie after Allen Iverson, LeBron James and Anthony Edwards.
 On 10 April, Risacher put up a career-high 38 points in a 133–109 win over the Brooklyn Nets.

+2025–26 season

+During his sophomore season, Risacher's playing time and usage decreased.
+On 7 January 2026, he put up a season-high 25 points, alongside eight rebounds, in a 117–100 win over the New Orleans Pelicans.

+The Hawks faced the New York Knicks during their first-round playoff series.
+On 18 April, Risacher made his playoff debut for the Hawks, recording four rebounds in a 113–102 Game 1 loss.
+The team would end up losing the series in six games, and Risacher played sparingly, averaging only 3.7 points per game in 7.7 minutes per game.

+Dallas Mavericks (2026–present)

+On 19 July 2026, Risacher was traded to the Dallas Mavericks in a three-team trade in which the Hawks acquired Ryan Nembhard and Luguentz Dort.